Project GreenHeart will build the ecological, economic and social value of the Lilongwe Wildlife Centre.

-Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife rescue centre, home to around 200 animals and world renowned for its high standards of animal welfare.
-Set in a beautiful 180-hectare reserve in the heart of the capital, Lilongwe, LWC is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.
-Read more about the centre.
+The Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife sanctuary, renowned for its high standards of animal welfare.
+Set in a beautiful 180-hectare protected nature reserve in the middle of the capital city, the Centre is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.

-LWC is uniquely positioned to act as the country’s leading facility for conservation education.
-Each year the centre welcomes thousands of school groups to learn more about the environment.
-To date, our programme has reached over 175,000 school children across Malawi.
+A pioneering new education zone will serve as a gold-standard facility for inspiring the next generation of environmentalists within Malawi.
+The LWC is uniquely positioned to act as the country’s leading facility for conservation education.
+Each year the Centre welcomes thousands of school groups to learn more about the environment.
+To date, our environmental education programme has reached over 175,000 school children across Malawi.

 There are a number of ways you can support us.